collective/collective.formcriteria/collective/formcriteria/README.txt

 this layout will display results using the layout specified in the "Form Results Layout" field of the collection's edit form.

-The search form can also be rendered in a portlet assigned in the context of a collection.
-The portlet will not render on the search form view or the criteria edit form but will render on any collections results layout.
+The search form can also be rendered in a search form portlet based on plone.portlet.collection.
+The portlet will not render on the search form view or the criteria edit form but otherwise will render the search form for the designated collection according to the portlet settings.

 Thus the collection can use either the search form or a results listing as the display layout.
 Users can initiate searches using